-Prior to joining Princeton University, I was an undergraduate researcher in electrical engineering, National Taiwan University.
-I was a member of Access LAB (Prof. An-Yeu (Andy) Wu) focusing on intelligent reconstruction for compressed sensing ECG signals and a member of Group of Electromagnetic Applications (Prof. Jean-Fu Kiang) focusing on direction-of-arrival estimation of signals.
+I received my B.S. in Electrical Engineering from National Taiwan University in 2019.
+As an undergraduate researcher in Access LAB (with Prof. An-Yeu (Andy) Wu), I focused on intelligent reconstruction for compressed sensing ECG signals.
+Also, I worked in the Group of Electromagnetic Applications (with Prof. Jean-Fu Kiang), focusing on direction-of-arrival estimation of signals.

 Click here to view my CV: Curriculum Vitae